barryclark/jekyll-now/_posts/2016-09-12-Algorithmic-Text-Analysis.md

 Breaking down text components and unveiling patterns allows for the discovery of evidence, that which may be unique to algorithmic text analysis.
 In turn, one is able to form more powerful conclusions than before.

-For stance, Stephen Ramsay, an expert on the subject of algorithmic text analysis writes: Texts are browsed, searched, and disseminated by all but the most hardened Luddites in literary study, but seldom are they transformed algorithmically as a means of gaining entry to the deliberately and self-consciously subjective act of critical interpretation" (167).
+For instance, Stephen Ramsay, an expert on the subject of algorithmic text analysis writes: Texts are browsed, searched, and disseminated by all but the most hardened Luddites in literary study, but seldom are they transformed algorithmically as a means of gaining entry to the deliberately and self-consciously subjective act of critical interpretation" (167).
 This establishes a brief overview of the significance of algorithmic text analysis.
 It emphasizes its use an alternative method to achieve a most critical